Lyall/MetaphorFix/README.md

 ### Steam Deck/Linux Additional Instructions
 🚩**You do not need to do this if you are using Windows!**
 - Open up the game properties in Steam and add `WINEDLLOVERRIDES="winmm=n,b" %command%` to the launch options.

-## Recommended Mods
-- [SpecialK](https://steamcommunity.com/app/2679460/discussions/0/4842022494093910068/) - I highly recommend using this build of SpecialK with Metaphor: ReFantazio.
-It can improve performance significantly, along with offering many other useful features like an excellent framerate limiter.

-If using this fix with SpecialK, you will need to delete the bundled Ultimate ASI Loader DLL (`winmm.dll`).
-You can then add MetaphorFix as a plug-in through the SpecialK OSD (accessed with `CTRL+SHIFT+BACKSPACE`).

 ## Configuration
 - See **MetaphorFix.ini** to adjust settings for the fix.